By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Do you feel relieved that the visit is over?
 This is clearly a bad sign.
 Do you dread seeing them again but feel you owe it to them to visit?

-A clear sign of a toxic friendship is that dread you get when you think about going to see them.
+A clear sign of a toxic friendship is the dread you get when you think about going to see them.

 3. What do you do when you are together?

 If the time together is all about the other person, when you are there to cater to their wants and needs, then this is a one-way friendship and they are on the taking end.

 Some people are ill.
 We may take care of them.
 When we leave this person we may feel a sense of joy at having been able to be helpful.
 But if that person seems to constantly demand more, then this is not a healthy relationship.

 4. What does this person like to do when you are not around?

 If this friend’s primary interest is in doing things that make you uncomfortable then this is not a healthy relationship.

 People who like to drink, get drunk, or do drugs, want those around them to do those same things.
 Is there pressure to be like them?

 Does being around them place you at unnecessary risk?
 Are they involved in an illegal lifestyle?
 Then how healthy is it for them to involve you in their problems?

 5. Do you feel pride or shame when you see how they treat others?

 If how this person is treating others makes you feel bad, then consider that they are probably treating you that same way but you are avoiding looking at those behaviors.

 Positive friends should make you proud, not ashamed of their behavior.